1871fotc/1871fotc.github.io/docs/guided-tours.md

 ## Toowong Cemetery Museum

-The Museum is open in conjunction with our guided tours if cemetery staff are on-site.
+The Museum may be open in conjunction with our guided tours if cemetery staff are on-site.

 ![Toowong Cemetery Museum](assets/museum.jpg){ width="98%" data-title="Toowong Cemetery Museum is open in conjunction with our guided tours"}